 The next day was the bazaar at Marchesa Hall.
 The room was packed with vendors with lots of food samples, t-shirts, purses, and more.

 I was finally able to meet Christy Robinson in person, who makes vegan-themed jewelry.
-I bought a piece from her for the first time 7 or 8 years ago, and over the years I’ve added many more to my collection.
+I bought a piece from her for the first time 7 or 8 years ago.
+Over the years I’ve added many more to my collection.
 It was great to finally chat in real life.

 I made a point to see different speakers this time around from my first VVC to help narrow it down, but it meant missing out on some speakers who I had wholly enjoyed in the past.